 How did you get started in the world of wine?

 I discovered the wine gradually, thanks to my mother who was born in Tuscany, land of great red wines.
-With my family I have always traveled a lot since I was young, and explored the pleasures of good food and wines in different countries and cultures.
+With my family I have always travelled a lot since I was young, and explored the pleasures of good food and wines in different countries and cultures.
 Curiosity turned into passion and passion made it into a job.
 As Confucius said, "choose a job you love, and you will never have to work a day in your life."

 The passion for wine, great food and the desire to know how to combine them and enhance each other has always been within me, in my DNA: my mother was born in Tuscany and I have Brunello in my veins.
 Perhaps I was predestined to all this but I discovered it little by little!